seancfoley/IPAddress/ipaddress.md

 A couple of standardized host formats are recognized, namely the reverse DNS host format, and the UNC IPv6 literal host format.

+Here is a Java code example parsing such strings:
 ```java
 HostName hostName = new HostName("a.7.1.4.c.0.0.2.0.0.8.0.8.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.8.0.1.ip6.arpa");
 System.out.println(hostName.asAddress());